Sleeping Tips for a Comfortable Pregnancy

 Pregnancy can make sleep elusive for a lot of women.
 Numerous sleep issues are caused by physical pain, hormonal changes, and the thrill and nervousness of being a new mother.
 In fact, sleeplessness is thought to affect at least 50% of expectant mothers.

 A crucial component of prenatal care is sleep.
 You’re not the only pregnant woman who finds it difficult to get a good night’s sleep.
-We'll talk about typical sleep issues that pregnant women encounter, examine the ideal sleeping postures for pregnant women, and offer tips on how to obtain the greatest sleep possible.

 Why Does Sleep Change During Pregnancy?